|

 to be buried in the family plot (in

-which case, embalming is likely to be
+which case, embalming may be necessary

 |